automategreen/home-controller/Readme.md

 Gets the links of a device or the gateway.
 Links are returned in the callback as an Array of link Objects.

-`id` is the id (6 digit hex String) of the device from which to retrive the links.
+`id` is the id (6 digit hex String) of the device from which to retrieve the links.

 ##### Link Object